CDCgov/MaRS/docs/index.md

 Temperature is an important consideration for making libraries:

-  * Keep libraries at temperatures ≤37°C, except where specifically noted.
+  * Keep libraries at temperatures less than 37°C, except where specifically noted.
   * Place reagents on ice after thawing at room temperature.

 **Equipment**